Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Preliminaries

 we further have, from the formula \eqref{eq:inte_divi_p},

-We next recall the comparison result for the Dirichlet forms $\mc{E}_{p,\mc{L}}$, known as the quantum Stroock-Varopoulos inequality, that was proved in \cite[Theorem 14]{beigi2020quantum}. \begin{lemma} Let $\mc{L}$ be the generator of a QMS $\mc{P}_t$ that satisfies $\si$-DBC for some invariant state $\si \in \mc{D}_+(\mc{H})$, and $\mc{E}_{p,\mc{L}}$ be defined in \eqref{def:p_diri}.
-Then, for $X \ge 0$, we have
+We next recall the comparison result for Dirichlet forms $\mc{E}_{p,\mc{L}}$, known as the quantum Stroock-Varopoulos inequality, which was proved in \cite[Theorem 14]{beigi2020quantum}. \begin{lemma} Let $\mc{L}$ be the generator of a QMS $\mc{P}_t$ satisfying \mb{$\si$-{\rm GNS DBC}} for some invariant state $\si \in \mc{D}_+(\mc{H})$, and $\mc{E}_{p,\mc{L}}$ be defined in \eqref{def:p_diri}.
+Then, for $X > 0$, we have

 \end{lemma} In the special case $p \ge 1$ and $q = 2$, Lemma \ref{lem:qvs} gives the strong $L_p$ regularity of the Dirichlet form \cite{kastoryano2013quantum,bardet2017estimating}, which we slightly generalize as follows.
 The proof follows from the basic inequality: for $p \in (1,2]$, $a,b > 0$,